holsatus/mav-param/README.md

 };
 ```

-# Parameter saving (e.g. [PARAM_SET](https://mavlink.io/en/messages/common.html#PARAM_SET))
+## Mavlink - Setting parameter

-Getting a request to set a parameter is very similar.
+A Mavlink request to set a parameter, e.g. [PARAM_SET](https://mavlink.io/en/messages/common.html#PARAM_SET), is very similar.
 Here we just mutably look up the parameter with `param_rs::get_value_mut` and use the `bytewise_from_float` function to convert from the float into the desired type.
 However, it is important to do a manual type-check, to ensure the new value's type matches the original.

 ```rust
 use your_mavlink_library as mav;